 History and Variations

 Although Grimm's version is the most popular one it is far from being the first.
-Looking at the main theme we can place it in the time of great famine in 14th century.
+Looking at the main theme we can place it in the time of the great famine in 14th century.
 It was time of despair when people often did terrifying things in order to survive.

-Even in the times of Grimms child abandonment due extreme poverty was not too rare but they made some important changes through several versions of Grimms' Fairy Tales.
+Even in the times of Grimms a child abandonment due extreme poverty was not too rare but they made some important changes through several versions of Grimms' Fairy Tales.

 At first their parents were real father and mother and they were equally responsible for their actions.
 Later mother was transferred into popular role of evil step-mother and father became reluctant at her idea but helpless due circumstances.